wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

    <pre>vault operator init</pre>

+### Auto Unseal using Transit Secret Engine

-1. Alternately, use <strong>Cloud Auto Unseal</strong> by retrieving a Master Key by supplying a Key ID stored in a HSM within a cloud (AWS KMS, Google Cloud KMS, Azure Key Vault, etc.).
+1. <a target="_blank" href="https://learning.oreilly.com/videos/hashicorp-certified/9781805129417/9781805129417-video3_9/">VIDEO</a>: Alternately, use <strong>Cloud Auto Unseal</strong> by using the "Transit Secret Engine" to of a different Vault cluster to retrieve a Master Key configured in a Namespace.

+   By supplying a Key ID stored in a HSM within a cloud (AWS KMS, Google Cloud KMS, Azure Key Vault, etc.).
 For example, in the Vault config file:

    <pre>seal "awskms" {
   region = "us-east-1"